virtualcommons/vcweb/README.md

 ### run experiments or develop new experiments

-Please [contact us](http://vcweb.asu.edu/contact) if you'd like to request an experimenter account or develop new experiments
+Please [contact us](http://commons.asu.edu/contact) if you'd like to request an experimenter account or develop new experiments

 ### participate in an experiment

-In order to participate in a vcweb experiment you must be invited to one by an experimenter.
+In order to participate in a commons experiment you must be invited to one by an experimenter.

 ### try it out

-You can try the software as a demo experimenter by logging in to https://vcweb.asu.edu with the following credentials:
+You can try the software as a demo experimenter by logging in to https://commons.asu.edu with the following credentials:

 * Email: vcweb@mailinator.com
 * Password: demo